How Workday Scaled Skills to 20,000 Employees with TechWolf

 Julius: To start off, Josh, can you recap: what have TechWolf & Workday done together so far?

 Josh: We started our partnership with TechWolf with an initial use case to improve our hiring process.
 Our internal research showed that our interview teams were evaluating candidates on too many skills, so we wanted to understand which skills were most important to all of our jobs.
+By combining Workday's Skills Cloud data with TechWolf's dynamic market data, we were able to identify 10-12 critical skills for 100% of our jobs and use them as the foundation of our skills-based hiring process.

 Julius: What has Workday gotten out of the partnership so far?

-First, it's augmented the data we have about the skills that are critical for the jobs at Workday.
+Josh: This partnership has accelerated our skills transformation.
+First, it has augmented the data we have about the skills that are critical for the jobs at Workday.
 This has been really important for getting our leaders on board with the shift to a skills-based organization.

 Second, we’ve worked with speed.
 Traditionally, identifying the skills in your workforce was a lengthy and costly process.
 With TechWolf, we achieved 85% workforce coverage in just three months, saving significant time and resources.